 - Is immediately at hand in a belt or chest holster.
 It doesn't do any good in a knapsack.

 Canisters smaller than this may not last long enough or spray far enough to stop a bear's charge.

-Fella said she worries that visitors to bear country might rationalize the purchase of smaller canisters, when shopping for pepper spray.
+Fella says she worries that visitors to bear country might rationalize the purchase of smaller canisters, when shopping for pepper spray.

-"You really need the bigger canister," she said.
+"You really need the bigger canister," she says.

 Where to Get Your Bear Spray

 Bear spray is sold at gift shops, outdoor stores (such as REI and Camping World), service stations, and Yellowstone Association bookstores inside the park, as well as in many stores in the surrounding towns.
 During the busy summer season, park stores sometimes sell out of the spray so it is best to plan ahead, but do not buy bear spray and expect to board an airplane with it.
 Find stores that sell Counter Assault Bear Spray near the park by searching for "Yellowstone National Park" and adjusting the radius to "50 mi" at www.counterassault.com/dealer-locator-page/.

 Bear spray is available for rent at Canyon Village.
 Bear Aware LLC rents 9.2 oz.
 Pepper Power® bear spray from a kiosk near the Canyon Visitor Education Center.
 The kiosk is located at the north end of the visitor center plaza, 20 yards from the main entrance.
 Rentals include holster and belt, hiking safety information, and instructions on proper use of bear spray.
 For more information visit Bear Aware at www.bearaware.com

 Safe disposal of bear spray can be a challenge.
 It can't be taken on airplanes.
 And if thrown in the trash, it can injure others or become a hazard in landfills.